-Brent Bolte enters his 15th season on the Bemidji State coaching staff and his 12th as a full-time assistant coach.
+Brent Bolte enters his 16th season on the Bemidji State coaching staff and his 13th as a full-time assistant coach in 2015.
 After spending three seasons on the staff, Bolte received a promotion to full-time assistant coach in August 2003.
 He was named Co-Defensive Coordinator in 2005 and since has helped mastermind one of the best defenses in the nation.

 The Gang Green defense has been a regular in the NCAA rankings since Bolte began his coordinator duties.
 The team has finished in the top seven nationally in rush defense three times, including leading the country in 2006, and top-20 five times.
 In the last eight seasons, the Beavers have finished in the top 20 in total defense on four occasions: 2006 (16th), 2009 (14th), 2010 (18th) and 2012 (15th).
 The 2011 version of the Gang Green defense held its opponents to 16.0 points per game to rank No. 3 in the nation.

 In 2012, the Beavers finished second in the NSIC in total defense (295.6 yards allowed per game), rushing defense (102.8 yards allowed per game) and scoring defense (18.7 points allowed per game), while they closed 2012 15th nationally in total defense, rushing defense and 18th in scoring defense.
 In addition, Cory Crosby earned All-NSIC First Team and Daktronics All-Central Region First Team honors, while freshman Connor Quinn was named All-NSIC as a second team member after he ended the season first in tackles among the NSIC’s freshmen linebackers.